-The Transition Age Youth (TAY) Leadership Program, coordinating with ACBHCS TAY Sytem of Care, the BHCS TAY Pool of Consumer Champions (POCC) and other youth and young adult programs across Alameda County and the state, is designed to support community building and wellness.
+The Transition Age Youth (TAY) Peer Mentor Program provides youth and young adults with employment, job and life skills training, and leadership development.
+We collaborate with ACBHCS TAY System of Care, the BHCS TAY Pool of Consumer Champions (POCC) and other youth and young adult programs across Alameda County and the state.

-TAY Program participants are young adults who self-identify as having experience with mental health and value peer support as a tool in maintaining their wellness.
+TAY Peer Mentor Program and TAY Leadership Team participants are young adults who self-identify as having experience with mental health and value peer support as a tool in maintaining their wellness.
 Most of the participants also have experience in foster care, and/or juvenile detention or probation systems.

 Funding from Alameda County Behavioral Health Care Services (ACBHCS), private grant-funds, including the Zellerbach Family Foundation, McKenzie Foundation, and support from Cal State East Bay provide PEERS the opportunity to work with youth and young adults through a wide range of activities.